asalazar0228/Morning-Task-Automator/README.md

 Note: Uses voice recognition for responses.

 Before using make sure all dependencies are installed and you have set up login information for twilio and your email.
-All requirements and instructions can be foun [here](Dependencies.md)
+All requirements and instructions can be found [here](Dependencies.md)

 The current version supports the following tasks: